mobiletest2016/machine-learning-articles/articles/about-loss-and-loss-functions.md

 > Huber loss approaches MAE when 𝛿 ~ 0 and MSE when 𝛿 ~ ∞ (large numbers.)

-That's what this \[latex\]\\delta\[/latex\] is for!
+That's what this $\\delta$ is for!
 You are now in control about the 'degree' of MAE vs MSE-ness you'll introduce in your loss function.
-When you face large errors due to outliers, you can try again with a lower \[latex\]\\delta\[/latex\]; if your errors are too small to be picked up by your Huber loss, you can increase the delta instead.
+When you face large errors due to outliers, you can try again with a lower $\\delta$; if your errors are too small to be picked up by your Huber loss, you can increase the delta instead.

 And there's another thing, which we also mentioned when discussing the MAE: it produces large gradients when you optimize your model by means of gradient descent, even when your errors are small (Grover, 2019).
 This is bad for model performance, as you will likely overshoot the mathematical optimum for your model.
 You don't face this problem with MSE, as it tends to decrease towards the actual minimum (Grover, 2019).
 If you switch to Huber loss from MAE, you might find it to be an additional benefit.